![CDATA[ [if IE 9] ]]>

-Serum concentrations of Lp(a) are related to genetic factors, specifically the expression of Apo(a), and are largely unaffected by diet, exercise and lipid-lowering pharmaceuticals.
+Serum concentrations of Lp(a) are related to genetic factors, specifically the expression of Apo(a), and are largely unaffected by diet, exercise, and lipid-lowering pharmaceuticals.
 However, in a patient with additional modifiable CHD risk factors, more aggressive therapy to normalize these factors may be indicated if the Lp(a) value is also increased.
 In cases of extremely elevated Lp(a), lipoprotein apheresis may be considered.